Cprakhar/DataWhiz/README.md

 - **PostgreSQL**
   - Connection string (manual):
     `postgresql://user:password@host:port/database` or `postgres://user:password@host:port/database`
-    - The app treats both protocols as equivalent and prevents duplicate connections with different protocols.
+    - The app treats both protocols as equivalent and prevents duplicate connections with different protocols (protocol normalization in backend and frontend).
     - For cloud DBs, `sslmode=require` is automatically appended if not present.
+    - Host, port, and database are always extracted and shown in the UI for all connections.
 - **MySQL**
   - Connection string (manual):
     `user:password@tcp(host:port)/database`